 Service rates and Service rates or annual Corporate Strategic Monash does levy a recycling charges service charges (or a Objective, 1.
-A Liveable & waste levy charge in order LGA 1989 S162 combination of both) can be Sustainable City. to recover the additional levied for provision of a Strategy: Delivering contractual costs of the water supply, collection and responsive & sustainable recycling crisis and increases disposal or waste, and waste management to the EPA's Landfill Levy sewerage services services to the EFA's Editaria Eevy Payment of Rates Enabling many options for Corporate Strategic Monash also makes & Charges ratepayers all payment Objective, 4.
+A Liveable & waste levy charge in order LGA 1989 S162 combination of both) can be Sustainable City. to recover the additional 20,12505 0102 levied for provision of a Strategy: Delivering contractual costs of the water supply, collection and responsive & sustainable recycling crisis and increases disposal or waste, and waste management to the EPA's Landfill Levy • services to the EFA's Landin Levy Payment of Rates sewerage services Enabling many options for Corporate Strategic Monash also makes & Charges ratepayers all payment Objective, 4.
 Responsive provision for ratepayer to LGA 1989 S167 & Efficient Services.
 LGA 1989 3107 options to be paid by pay rates via quarterly, in full cash/debit card/credit card Strategy: Investing in or by 10 instalments or by Direct Debit using both technology and debit and credit cards. information systems to Ratepayers' can pay at enhance our services Council Offices or online, via Australia Post Offices or online, via BPay & ratepayer's online banking.
-Council also enables ratepayers' to register to receive their rate notices electronically via their online banking using the BPay view option and its "Ezybill" service that also have linked email and SMS text services Incentives for Council may declare that N/A An early payment rate prompt payment incentives will be given by it discount is considered LGA 1989 S168 for the payment of rates and inequitable and therefore charges, in full, before the Monash does not provide due date this incentive Rebates and The Act allows for Councils Corporate Strategic Monash provides for two concessions to grant a rebate or Objective, 3.
+Council also enables ratepayers' to register to receive their rate notices electronically via their online banking using the BPay view option and its "Ezybill" service that also have linked Incentives for email and SMS text services An early novment rate Council may declare that N/A An early payment rate discount is considered prompt payment incentives will be given by it LGA 1989 S168 for the payment of rates and inequitable and therefore charges, in full, before the Monash does not provide Debatasad due date this incentive Rebates and The Act allows for Councils Corporate Strategic Monash provides for two concessions to grant a rebate or Objective, 3.
 An Inclusive rebates under the Act.
 LGA 1989 S169 & concession in relation to any Community.
-Strategy: Pensioner rebate of 171 rate or charge to assist the Fostering an equitable, \$50 proper development of all or just & inclusive Monash.
-Recycling levy rebate part of the municipal district, Corporate Strategic of \$42 (\$27 in preserve buildings or places Objective, 3.
+Strategy: - Pensioner rebate of 171 rate or charge to assist the Fostering an equitable, \$50 proper development of all or just & inclusive Monash. - Recycling levy rebate part of the municipal district, Corporate Strategic of \$42 (\$27 in preserve buildings or places Objective, 3.
 An Inclusive 2020/21) for each that are historical or Community.
-Strategy: eligible pensioner environmental interest, or to Strengthening Monash as restore or maintain buildings an 'age-friendly' City or places Special rates and A special rate or charge may Corporate Strategic Monash issues special rates charges be declared for purposes of; Objective, 1.
-A Liveable and charges for promotional LGA 1989 S163 Defraying any Sustainable City. marketing activities to assist expenses Strategy: Proactively local retail centres - Repayment with managing risks from interest any advance climate change and Also used for Environmental made or debt reducing Council's Upgrade Agreements (EUA's) incurred or loan greenhouse emissions Solar panel installations.
-1 raised by Council (making provision for (Section 181A LGA1989)
+Strategy: eligible pensioner environmental interest, or to Strengthening Monash as restore or maintain buildings an 'age-friendly' City Choosed rates and or places Corporato Strata-ia Manach issues anadistrates Special rates and A special rate or charge may Corporate Strategic Monash issues special rates charges be declared for purposes of; Objective, 1.
+A Liveable and charges for promotional LGA 1989 S163 - Defraying any Sustainable City. marketing activities to assist expenses Depayment with Strategy: Proactively local retail centres - Repayment with managing risks from interest any advance climate change and Also used for Environmental made or debt reducing Council's Upgrade Agreements (EUA's) incurred or loan greenhouse emissions Solar panel installations. raised by Council (making provision for (Section 181A LGA1989)